RSE-at-SUN/2022-09-27-stellenbosch/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+Alternatively, they must inform the instructors in advance that they require access to a Desktop PC at the venue.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.